Tesla Names New Chair As Elon Musk Steps Down

 The SEC accused him of manipulating the market and sued him in late September for making "false and misleading" statements to investors.

-"The market reacted to this information and Tesla's stock price quickly traded up," said Stephanie Avakian, the SEC's Co-Director of the Division of Enforcement, in a September news conference.
+"The market reacted to this information and Tesla's stock price quickly traded up," said Stephanie Avakian, the SEC's co-director of the Division of Enforcement, in a September news conference.
 "We allege that he had not even discussed key deal terms including price with any potential source of funding."

 Two days after the lawsuit, Musk reached a settlement with the commission, agreeing to a personal fine of $20 million, a separate $20 million fine by Tesla and his resignation as chair.